 Freyer’s Graylings were numerous under the pines here and a Marbled Skipper was found.
 Rosemary bushes beside the path yielded stripy Rosemary Leaf Beetles, meanwhile Prickly Pears played host to Lobed Orbweaver Spiders, many of which had egg sacs.

 Several Hoopoes flew over and Collared Doves were plentiful here too.
-As we returned downhill towards the road, Dan spotted another new species for the trip, a Geranium Bronze.
+As we returned downhill towards the road, my co-guide Dan spotted another new species for the trip, a Geranium Bronze.